 - Who’s in Macy’s Thanksgiving Day Parade 2020?

 Macy’s Thanksgiving Day Parade lineup for 2020 will be announced a few weeks before the parade!
 Performers of last year’s parade include the Black Eyed Peas, Chris Young, Ciara, Idina Menzel, Kelly Rowland, Lea Michele, Natasha Bedingfield, TLC, and Ozuna.
-You can find the full list on Macy’s official website.
-The parade is a fun way to see some top celebrities for free.
-Last year’s parade featured renown artists like John Legend, Rita Ora, Ashley Tisdale, Leona Lewis, Pentatonix, Bad Bunny, Barenaked Ladies, and Diana Ross.
+Once announced, you can see a full list on Macy’s official website.
+New York’s Thanksgiving Parade is a fun way to see top celebrities for free.

 Macy’s Thanksgiving Day Parade Route 2020